Frequently Asked Questions

 Q: I suffer from anxiety.
 Do you think meditation can help me?

-A: Many people who suffer with anxiety come to our classes and have found that it has helped them.
+A: Many people who suffer with anxiety attend our classes and have found that it has helped them.
 We have a particular shorter class on Sunday evenings called OVERCOMING ANXIETY.
-You are welcome to call and talk to us if you have any questions or to arrange a visit to look at the centre and have a chat beforehand.
+You are welcome to call and talk to us if you have any questions.

 Q: How do we sit to meditate?